-Atlantic City is a popular casino destination located in New Jersey, United States that trails only Nevada and Pennsylvania for annual wagering volume by US state.
-Because Las Vegas and Atlantic City are on opposite sides of the country (2500 miles apart) they hardly compete.
-Also, while many tourists fly to Las Vegas, the bulk of Atlantic City visitors drive in, as New York City is just 130 miles away.
+Atlantic City is a popular casino destination located in New Jersey, United States, which trails only Nevada and Pennsylvania for annual wagering volume by US state.
+Because Las Vegas and Atlantic City are on opposite sides of the country (2,500 miles apart) they hardly compete.
+While many tourists fly to Las Vegas, the majority of visitors to Atlantic City drive in as New York City is just 130 miles away.

 I often hear people refer to Atlantic City as a mini Las Vegas, but that’s quite the stretch.

-To be frank, nothing compares to Las Vegas overall.
+Nothing compares to Las Vegas.
 No matter what you’re looking for, you can do it all there.
-Indoor sky diving, chopper rides over the Grand Canyon, huge aquariums, headliner entertainers, excellent food from around the globe, the best swimming pools, beautiful woman and the list goes on and on and then there are the casinos which are world renowned.
+Indoor sky diving, chopper rides over the Grand Canyon, huge aquariums, headliner entertainers, excellent food from around the globe, the best swimming pools, beautiful woman and the list goes on and on.
+That’s not including the casinos, which are world renowned.

 It would seem like this is a trivial question, and if you’re visiting by car perhaps in some ways it is, for most it is not.
-Parking is available at each casino, but expect to pay $5 to $10 for the afternoon and evening.
+Parking is available at each casino but expect to pay $5 to $10 for the afternoon and evening.
 If you’re visiting Atlantic City by air, bus, or train and planning to spend the night, where you stay might be of concern.
 Let me start by covering the layout of Atlantic City.

 Some are grouped together while the others are quite a walk between.
 While all the casinos are magnificent and safe, walking between them is not always the best idea, except for when walking the boardwalk 8AM to 10PM.
-Much of Atlantic City is not a nice neighborhood, and crime rates are high, though the boardwalk is very safe during normal non-sleeping hours.
+Much of Atlantic City is not a nice neighbourhood and crime rates are high, though the boardwalk is very safe during normal non-sleeping hours.

 Marina Casinos: These are by far the nicest casinos in Atlantic City and are good 5-10 minute drive from the boardwalk.
 Here you’ll find Golden Nugget (formerly Trump Marina), Harrah’s Marina and the pinnacle of all Atlantic City casinos the Borgata.

-In case earning loyalty rewards and comps is part of your Atlantic City plans I should mention there are two multiple property VIP programs in Atlantic City:
+In case earning loyalty rewards and comps is part of your Atlantic City plans, I should mention there are two multiple property VIP programs in Atlantic City:

 All other Atlantic City casinos have a single property standalone rewards card.
 Resorts has Star Club, Golden Nugget has the 24 Karat Club, while Borgata has Red Label and Black Label cards available via My Borgata Rewards.

-Best Odds: The best 3-Card Poker odds in Atlantic City can be found at Borgata.
+The best 3 Card Poker odds in Atlantic City can be found at Borgata.
 Look for the game that pays 1:1 on the Ante for a straight, because most Atlantic City casinos only pay the Ante on flush or better.
-This pay table should be any mini-royal 10:1, straight flush 5:1, trips 4:1 etc. When playing optimal strategy (folding any hand not Q-6-4 or better) the result is a low 1.96% element of risk.
-To be clear, the house advantage is still 3.28% on the Ante bet.
+This pay table should be any mini-royal 10:1, straight flush 5:1, trips 4:1 etc. When playing optimal strategy (folding any hand not Q-6-4 or better) the result is a low 1.96 per cent element of risk.
+To be clear, the house advantage is still 3.28 per cent on the Ante bet.

 At these casinos look for the table with the 6-card bonus.
 Here if your hand plus the dealers’ hand makes a 6-card straight flush you’re paid $100,000, or can be paid $1 million if it is in a select suit.
-This is one of the best 3-Card poker games around and it is exclusive to Caesars Entertainment properties.
-Keep in mind that the 6-card bonus side bet carries a hefty 15% house edge.
+This is one of the best 3 Card Poker games around and it is exclusive to Caesars Entertainment properties.
+Keep in mind that the 6-card bonus side bet carries a hefty 15 per cent house edge.

-While Caesars Entertainment comps are slightly less on the front end, their back end deals on complimentary or discounted rooms are very hard to compete with and make their casinos in Atlantic City, Caesars, Showboat, Bally’s and Harrah’s Marina perhaps the best for regular casino visitors.
+While Caesars Entertainment comps are slightly less on the front end, their back end deals on complimentary or discounted rooms are very hard to compete with and make their casinos in Atlantic City – namely Caesars, Showboat, Bally’s and Harrah’s Marina – perhaps the best for regular casino visitors.

 About the author: